Bilberry for Mental Health: An Evidence-Based Review (2025)

 Enhanced Focus & Attention

-Bilberry anthocyanins improve blood flow to the brain, supporting concentration and reducing mental fatigue.
-Studies show significant improvements in attention span and focus during demanding cognitive tasks.
+Bilberry anthocyanins can improve blood flow to the brain, supporting concentration and reducing mental fatigue.
+Studies show this may lead to significant improvements in attention span and focus during demanding cognitive tasks.

 🧠